yyyaoyuan/CWAN/README.md

 # Datasets

-You can download the example dataset from [here](), and put in the folder of datasets.
+You can download the example dataset from [here](https://pan.baidu.com/s/1-SuuuOFkC-sQ9z8_fq3zZg) (Password: 8i7c), and put in the folder of datasets.

 # Running